aws-samples/emr-bootstrap-actions/presto/latest/README.md

 Latest Presto With Java 1.8
 ==========================
 This Bootstrap Action will install Java 1.8 and install and configure Presto to work with EMR.
 You can specify a version of presto supported by the BA, or specify your own compiled version.

+Please note that this Bootstrap Action does not yet support the EMR AMI 4.0.0.
+Changes to the Bootstrap Action to make it compatible will be released soon.

 ###Bootstrap Location
 s3://support.elasticmapreduce/bootstrap-actions/presto/runnable/install-presto